avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 ---

 ## Overview
-Mining pools empowers Karma Coin users to pool together Karma Coins to nominate one ore more Karmachain validators, and to earn a portion of the validation rewards awarded to the validators.
+Mining pools empowers Karma Coin users to pool together Karma Coins to nominate one or more Karmachain validators, and to earn a portion of the validation rewards awarded to Karmachain validators.
+Karma Coin users use the Karma Coin App to join a pool and to claim rewards.

+Pools creators and maintainers use the more advanced web ui to create pools and to perform pool-related operations.

 ### Mining Pools are On-chain
 Mining Pools exist on Karmachain and are therefore more secure than off-chain 3rd party pools.